SAP/jenkins-library/documentation/docs/scenarios/gCTS_Scenario.md

 This scenario explains how to use a pipeline to deploy a commit to a test system, and execute [ABAP unit tests](https://help.sap.com/viewer/ba879a6e2ea04d9bb94c7ccd7cdac446/latest/en-US/491cfd8926bc14cde10000000a42189b.html) and [ATC (ABAP Test Cockpit)](https://help.sap.com/viewer/ba879a6e2ea04d9bb94c7ccd7cdac446/latest/en-US/62c41ad841554516bb06fb3620540e47.html) checks in the test system.
 For each new commit that arrives in the remote repository, the pipeline executes the following Piper steps in the test system:

-1. [gctsDeploy](../../steps/gctsDeploy/) step: Deploys the commit on the test system.
+1. [gctsDeploy](../../steps/gctsDeploy/): Deploys the commit on the test system.
-2. [gctsExecuteABAPQualityChecks](../../steps/gctsExecuteABAPQualityChecks/) step: Executes ABAP unit tests and ATC checks for the ABAP development objects of the commit.
+2. [gctsExecuteABAPQualityChecks](../../steps/gctsExecuteABAPQualityChecks/): Executes ABAP unit tests and ATC checks for the ABAP development objects of the commit.
    - If the result of the testing is *success*, the pipeline finishes.
    - If the result of the testing is *error*, a rollback is executed (see next step).
-3. [gctsRollback](../../steps/gctsRollback/) step: Executes a rollback to the previous commit.
+3. Only in case of errors: [gctsRollback](../../steps/gctsRollback/): Executes a rollback to the previous commit.
 You can check the cause of the errors using the [Warnings Next Generation Plugin](https://www.jenkins.io/doc/pipeline/steps/warnings-ng/#warnings-next-generation-plugin) in Jenkins.

 ## Prerequisites